 Why Bioinformatics Pros Dig Mathematica

-December 30, 2009 — Deepa Nair, Technical Communications & Strategy
+December 30, 2009 — Deepa Nair, Technical Marketing Writer, Technical Communications & Strategy Group

 During discussions at the International Mathematica User Conference 2009 with bioinformaticians using Mathematica, I learned a lot of very important things—like why protein folding isn’t something you can order at the dry cleaner.
 I also learned that a lot of people seriously dig Mathematica‘s modeling and automatic interface construction capabilities, which make it easy for them to create interactive applications and simulations.